tapebrief

 Hillary Coconato · Deutsche Bank

-Can you provide recent examples of growth synergies where the combined AMCO and BERI product portfolio won new contracts?
+Can you provide recent examples of growth synergies from combined AMCO and BERI products, specifically winning new contracts using integrated offerings?

-Management highlighted $100 million in annualized synergy deals closed year-to-date (vs. $280 million expected over three years), with $110 million now achieved.
-They provided a specific example of a Global Pharma customer developing GLP-1 oral solid dose drugs requiring different packaging formats for Europe (blister) and North America (rigid container), which the combined company was uniquely positioned to serve.
+Management highlighted $100 million in annualized closed deals year-to-date, tracking ahead of the $280 million three-year target at $110 million.
+Key example: a global pharma customer for GLP-1 oral solid dose drugs requiring different packaging formats for Europe (blister) and North America (rigid container), which only the combined entity could serve.
+Growth synergies driven by selling systems rather than components, leveraging complementary technology footprints and additional capacity.

 Gabe Hyde · Wells Fargo Securities

-Can you comment on healthcare and nutrition as focus areas, particularly weakness in healthcare and expected improvement beginning mid-2026?
+Can you comment on healthcare and nutrition being called out as weakness areas, and specifically healthcare's expected improvement beginning mid-2026?

 Answers to last quarter's watch list